Why Diversity Should Matter to You

 Male to Female Diversity Unknown

-Did you know that the average male to female ratio on college campuses is skewed towards women?
+Did you know that the average male to female ratio on college campuses is usually skewed towards women?
 There are currently about six females for every four males attending college.
-We've calculated this percentage for most of the colleges inside our database, but sadly, we don't have enough data on Adler School of Professional Psychology's male to female diversity to provide you with this information.
+We've calculated this percentage for most of the colleges inside our database, but unfortunately, we don't have enough data on Adler School of Professional Psychology's male to female diversity to supply you with this information.

 Geographic Diversity Not Known

-Some students prefer a school that mainly represents students from within their own state, while some are looking for schools that recruit and attract students from all over the nation and the world.
+Some learners prefer a school that mainly represents students from within their own state, while some may be looking for schools that attract and recruit students from all over the nation and the world.
 What are you looking for?

-For most of the colleges within our database, we were able to derive the geographic diversity by looking at where matriculated stsudents lived prior to enrolling in college.
+For most of the colleges within our database, we were able to determine the geographic diversity by looking at where matriculated students lived prior to attending college.

-Unfortunately, we do not have the data to determine Adler School of Professional Psychology's geographic diversity score.
+Unfortunately, we were not able to get the data to determine Adler School of Professional Psychology's geographic diversity rating.

-Explore Age Diversity at Adler School of Professional Psychology
+Adler School of Professional Psychology Age Diversity Chart

 Questions About Diversity

-- Is Adler School of Professional Psychology supporting and attracting students from all backgrounds?
+- How is Adler School of Professional Psychology doing at supporting and attracting students from all economic backgrounds?

-Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the financial backgrounds of their students.
+Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the income levels of their students.
 To get a better idea of how Adler School of Professional Psychology is supporting low-income students check the Financial Aid Page.

-- How important is diversity to Adler School of Professional Psychology?
+- Is Diversity Important to Adler School of Professional Psychology?

-What are you seeking in regards to college diversity?
-Get a hold of the school to see what kind of support groups and clubs are offered to inspire varied perspectives.
+What are you interested in when it comes to college diversity?
+Get in touch with the school to see what kind of support groups and clubs are available to inspire diverse perspectives.